mwarning/testmesh/src/flood-0/README.md

 # Flood 0

 Simple flooding protocol.
 All packets are broadcasted and flooed throughout the entire network.
-WiFi broadcasts are about \~20 times slower compared to unicast.
+Note: WiFi broadcasts would be about \~20 times slower compared to unicast.

 Packet header:
 * source identifier